adrianmurage/New-Ubuntu-Setup/README.md

-# Fresh Ubuntu Setup Script
+# Fresh Ubuntu Setup Scripts

+A collection of comprehensive scripts to set up a productive Ubuntu environment.
+This repository contains focused setup scripts for different aspects of your Ubuntu installation.

+## 📦 Available Scripts

+### 🖥️ Terminal Setup (`terminal-setup.sh`)
-A comprehensive script to set up a productive terminal environment on fresh Ubuntu installations.
-This script transforms your default terminal experience into a modern, efficient workspace with enhanced functionality.
+Transforms your default terminal experience into a modern, efficient workspace with enhanced functionality.

-## 🚀 What This Script Does
+## 🚀 What the Terminal Setup Script Does

 ### Terminal Emulator Enhancement
 - **Installs Terminator** - A powerful terminal emulator with splitting capabilities